Blackouts in US Northwest due to heat wave, deaths reported

 SPOKANE, Wash.
 (AP) — The unprecedented Northwest U.S. heat wave that slammed Seattle and Portland, Oregon, moved inland Tuesday — prompting a electrical utility in Spokane, Washington, to resume rolling blackouts amid heavy power demand.

-Officials said several deaths in Washington and Oregon may be tied to the intense heat that began late last week.
+Officials said more than a half-dozen deaths in Washington and Oregon may be tied to the intense heat that began late last week.

 The dangerous weather that gave Seattle and Portland consecutive days of record high temperatures exceeding 100 degrees Fahrenheit (37.7 degrees Celcius) was expected to ease in those cities.
 But inland Spokane saw temperatures spike.

-The National Weather Service said the mercury reached 108 F (42.2 C) at Spokane International Airport Tuesday afternoon — the highest temperature the area ever recorded.
+The National Weather Service said the mercury reached 109 F (42.2 C) in Spokane— the highest temperature ever recorded there.

 About 9,300 Avista Utilities customers in Spokane lost power on Monday and the company said more planned blackouts began on Tuesday afternoon in the city of about 220,000 people.